kencormack/pistar-lastqso/README.md

 -------------------------------------------------------------------
 ## City, State, Country Lookups for Callsigns (Other Modes)

-As mentioned above, pistar-lastqso will attempt to find QTH info in the DMR **user.csv** file, then PI-STAR's **NXDN.csv** file.
+For other modes, pistar-lastqso will attempt to find QTH info in the DMR **user.csv** file, then PI-STAR's **NXDN.csv** file, on the likelihood that an NXDN, D-Star, or P25 user is also a registered DMR or NXDN user.
 If the Callsign is not found in either of those files, it then calls upon the perl script **dxcc.pl** and it's **cty.dat** file.
 As the first two data sources generally contain City, State, and Country info, they are tried first.

 The **dxcc.pl** script, and it's **cty.dat** file, can only determine the Country that issued the Callsign, based on the Callsign's prefix.
 (Lookups with **dxcc.pl** can be disabled if needed, with the "-D|--DXCC" options - see **[the Help text](https://github.com/kencormack/pistar-lastqso#the-help-text)** for details.)